Amazing Sleep Equals Fewer Blog Posts

 With that said, I’ve strapped on El Sleepo, my smart watch.
 I went without it for a while, but it’s back, with a Snoopy watch face, and it’s ready to measure my sleep again.
 To dive in, reengage, and gather additional observations.
 I hope to emerge with some more insights, be they intriguing, powerful, funny, or even completely in line with your expectations as an astute readership. ;-)

-Filed in: Rest /21/ | Essays /52/ | Sleep /10/ | Energy /120/ | Therapeutic Practice /144/ | Productivity /119/
+Filed in: Rest /21/ | Sleep /10/ | Energy /120/ | Therapeutic Practice /144/ | Essays /52/ | Productivity /119/

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Tarpip."
-Which I believe is a term used when speaking about friends who have certain qualities.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Minstement."
+I think this is related to cat food.